gcp_bigquery

 csv.header

-A list of values to use as header for each batch of messages.
-If not specified the first line of each message will be used as header.
+A list of values to use as the header for each batch of messages.
+If not specified, the first line of each message is used as the header.

 Type: array